PUBLIC NOTIFICATION OF PRIVACY BREACH OF PERSONAL HEALTH INFORMATION

-December 14, 2021: It was determined that social insurance numbers for some patients were involved in this breach.
+December 14, 2021: It was determined that social insurance numbers (SINs) for some patients were involved in this breach.
 Approximately 1,970 Eastern Health patients had SINs breached and, because more than half of these patients are now deceased, approximately 900 Eastern Health patients were sent direct notification by mail.
 Letters were sent to Eastern Health patients whose SIN was breached with an offer of five years of credit monitoring and identify theft protection at no cost to them.
 Individuals who have questions are encouraged to contact Eastern Health’s Privacy Office via the contact information provided in the notification letter.

 Eastern Health takes confidentiality and privacy very seriously and sincerely regrets any concern or inconvenience that this incident may cause.
 We have taken steps to protect the confidentiality and privacy of our clients.
 For the general public, a provincial call centre can be contacted through the following toll-free number, 1-833-718-3021.
 For more information, please visit https://www.gov.nl.ca/hcs/information-and-updates-on-cyber-incident/ for steps you can take to protect your information.

 Credit monitoring services are available for current and prior clients of Eastern Health.
-If you have received services from Eastern Health in the time period indicated, we recommend you avail yourself of this service to ensure the protection of your information.
+If you have received services from Eastern Health at any time, we recommend you avail yourself of this service to ensure the protection of your information.
 To learn more about eligibility requirements and how to enroll, please visit: https://www.easternhealth.ca/it-systems-outage/credit-monitoring-identity-theft-protection-services/.

 Mental health supports for clients are also available and include the Bridge the Gapp website which may be accessed through the following link www.bridgethegapp.ca.
 Other services are available through the CHANNAL Warm Line [1-855-753-2560] and the Provincial Mental Health Crisis Line .
 In-person services may also be accessed through Doorways Mental Health Clinics throughout the Eastern Region.
 Federal Government services may also be accessed through the Wellness Together Canada Portal that can be accessed through the following link https://wellnesstogether.ca/en-CA.